Is there a (Pseudo)Scalar at 95 GeV?: Interpreting the excesses

 Using the expressions for the branching fractions, we get 2 solutions for Type I:

-Note that the first solution falls in the region that reproduces the $b\bar{b}$ anomaly, and is allowed by higgs constraints, while the second solution does not satisfy either of the two conditions.
+Note that the first solution falls close to the region that reproduces the $b\bar{b}$ anomaly, but is not allowed by Higgs constraints, while the second solution does not satisfy either of the two conditions.

 For Type X, we find no solutions for the central values.
 There are 2 regions that have some agreement, but they are both at large $\cos^2(\alpha-\beta)$.
-One of them is close to the region of wrong-sign Yukawa, at $\cos(\alpha-\beta)\sim0.6,\tan\beta\sim2.95$ and is close to the region favoured by the $b\bar{b}$ anomaly, while the other one is not allowed by higgs constraints and does not overlap well with the $b\bar{b}$ anomaly region.
-Repeating the same procedure for Type II, we find 3 solutions at
+One of them is close to the region of wrong-sign Yukawa, at $\cos(\alpha-\beta)\sim0.6,\tan\beta\sim2.95$ and is close to the region favoured by the $b\bar{b}$ anomaly, while the other does not overlap well with the $b\bar{b}$ anomaly region.
+Neither of them fall in the region favoured by Higgs constraints.